OpenSpartan/openspartan-docs/openspartan-workshop/content/blog/halo-infinite-anvil-wait-times.md

 There are two key tables - `WaitTimeSnapshots`, that contains exact snapshots of wait times (in seconds) in ten-minute increments, and `PlaylistMetadata`, containing playlist details for each of the playlists active at the time of capture.

 You can also run SQL queries on the data.
-For example, if you wanted to see the median wait times for **BTB Sentry Defense** by the hour over the entire span of the operation, you can filter by the appropriate asset and version IDs:
+For example, if you wanted to see the median (not average) wait times for **BTB Sentry Defense** by the hour over the entire span of the operation, you can filter by the appropriate asset and version IDs:

 ```sql {title="Median hourly wait times"}
 WITH HourlyWaitTimes AS (